razroo/angular-content/core/decorators/input/input.md

 Here is a great example.

 Let's say we have a bank account component, that we would like to create.
-This bank account component will be used on multiple pages for our web application.
+The bank account component will be used on multiple pages for our web application.
 It will be displayed in multiple places.
 Sometimes in the header, sometimes in a modal, or to display the bank used by someone else, within your network.